SAP Pentest

 Testing the web interface

-alt text
+alt textarrow-up-right

 • Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.